How to Hire Independent Contractors Worldwide, the Legal Way

 Suppose you hire a Canadian contractor to provide services to your company remotely.
 The additional rules and regulations come from the CRA (Canada Revenue Agency).
-Like its US counterpart, the IRS, the CRA imposes penalties for misclassification of employees.
+Like its US counterpart, the IRS, the CRA imposes penalties for the misclassification of employees.
 But in cases where companies don't have a presence in Canada, penalties fall on the contractor.

 You'll want to collect a W-8BEN form to waive the withholding tax from the contractor’s pay.
 You do not need to provide a Canadian independent contractor with a W-2 form at the end of the tax year because W-2 forms are for reporting employee compensation.
 You also do not need to provide a 1099-NEC because those are for US taxpayers.
 Of course, the independent contractor must report their income to the CRA.